CGI Security Documentation

 --with-rewrite=FILE

-use a file to rewrite user directories
+Use a file to rewrite user directories.

 --with-setenv-path=STRING

-set PATH environment variable to STRING
+Set the PATH environment variable to STRING.

 --with-setenv-tz=STRING

-set TZ environment variable to STRING
+Set the TZ environment variable to STRING.

 --with-rlimit-cpu=SECONDS